walshie4/coffeescript-style-guide/README.md

     ```

-- Always surround these binary operators with a single space on the either side.
+- Always surround these binary operators with a single space on either side.
 Additional spaces may be used on the left side to align operators for better readability.

     - assignment: `=`